shader-slang/slang/docs/building.md

 Note that Cygwin isn't an official target.

-One issue with building on cygwin, is that there isn't a binary version of premake5 currently available.
-It may be possible to make this work by building `premake5` from source, and then just doing `premake5 gmake`.
-Here we try another approach - using the windows `premake` to create a cygwin project.
+One issue with building on CygWin, is that there isn't a binary version of `premake` currently available.
+It may be possible to make this work by building `premake` from source, and then just doing `premake5 gmake`.
+Here we use another approach - using the windows `premake` to create a cygwin project.
 To do this use the command line...

 ```
 % premake5 --target-detail=cygwin gmake